 We accept poetry, short fiction, creative and scholarly nonfiction essays, one-act plays, short screenplays, and images of artworks all year round.
-We seek works that fit specific themes.
-Overall, our main goal is showcase great literature and art, something the word "anthology" was originally coined for because its base meaning is a "gathering of flowers."
+We do not seek works that fit specific themes.
+Overall, our main goal is to showcase great literature and art, something the word "anthology" was originally coined for because its base meaning is a "gathering of flowers."

 Every person who submits a work that is accepted for publication receives a pdf version of the journal in which her/his/xis work appears.
 We will also work with Amazon to create print-on-demand versions you can purchase to give to friends and family.

 Currently, we do not charge a submission fee, unless the writer wants to participate in any of the creative contests, for which there is a modest contest fee.
 Please adhere to the following limits, even if you choose not to compete in the contests:

 Identify your name at the top right hand corner of each written submission;